aicvx/m.azwan/README.md

 ## 🔍 About Me

 Hi!
-I'm an aspiring data analyst passionate about turning raw data into actionable insights.
+I'm an Mohammad Azwan, a data analyst passionate about turning raw data into actionable insights.
 I'm currently focused on building my analytical foundation with hands-on projects in business and financial analysis.

 ---